 The Rila Monastery

 Hidden in the lush forests of the Rila Mountains, this monastery is the spiritual heart of Bulgaria.
-Founded in the 10th century by a hermit monk, it functioned as a fortress for the Bulgarian language and culture during centuries of foreign rule.
-The architecture strikes a beautiful contrast, pairing dark, fortress-like exterior stone walls with a bright, open inner courtyard of arched balconies.
+Founded in the 10th century by a hermit monk, it functioned as a fortress for the Bulgarian language and culture during five centuries of Ottoman rule.

-The Monastery Farm Museum: Located near the north gate, this museum is a glimpse into the practical side of monastery life.
+What to See in the Rila Monastery: Walk the courtyard and admire the brilliantly coloured exterior frescoes of the main church, depicting biblical stories and moral allegories.
+Visit the Monastery Farm Museum for a glimpse into the practical side of monastery life.
 Inside, you will find an old watermill, the historic bakery furnace, and original farming equipment.

 Veliko Tarnovo: Bulgaria's Medieval Capital

-Veliko Tarnovo is the medieval capital of the Second Bulgarian Kingdom, built along the steep, twisting gorges of the Yantra River.
-The city is built amphitheatrically across several hills and valleys, and the houses look stacked on top of one another along the vertical cliffs.
-The Yantra river loops back on itself several times, it naturally carves the landscape into dramatic, isolated rock peninsulas that rulers turned into massive fortresses.
+Veliko Tarnovo is the medieval capital of the Second Bulgarian Kingdom, built along the twisting gorges of the Yantra River.
+The city is spread across several hills and valleys, and the houses sit amphitheatrically along the vertical cliffs.

 Belogradchik Rocks

-Located in the quiet northwest corner of the country, near the borders with Romania and Serbia, this is a vast landscape of massive, oddly shaped sandstone formations.
-Over millions of years, natural erosion sculpted these rocks into columns and pinnacles.
+Belogradchik Rocks are located in the quiet northwest corner of the country, near the borders with Romania and Serbia.
+Over millions of years, natural erosion sculpted a vast landscape of massive, oddly shaped sandstone formations.
 Roman and medieval settlers built a fortress directly into the gaps between the natural stone structures.

 Bulgaria's Rose Valley

-Bulgaria’s Rose Valley is nestled between the Balkan Mountains and the Sredna Gora range.
-It is not only breathtakingly beautiful but also vital to the global production of rose oil.
-For centuries, locals have cultivated Rosa Damascena here, and today the valley remains one of the most aromatic and unique places to visit in Europe, and perhaps in whole world.
+Bulgaria’s Rose Valley is nestled at the heart of Bulgaria, between the Balkan Mountains and the Sredna Gora range.
+It is breathtakingly beautiful and vital to the global production of rose oil.

 Varna: Bulgaria's Coastal Capital